belfortlabs/hello-fpga/README.md

 - Current implementations use FFT, but NTT support is under development.
 - Development for a specialized cloud environment with optimized performance is ongoing.

+### Contributors

+- [Wouter Legiest](https://github.com/wouterlegiest), developer of the Leuvenshtein demo

 ### License

 Belfort's AMI is free to use only for development, research, prototyping, and experimentation purposes.
 However, for any commercial use of Belfort's AMI, companies must purchase Belfort’s commercial AMI license.

 This software is distributed under the **BSD 3-Clause Clear** license.
 Read [the license](LICENSE) for more details.

+Each demo contributed by independent developers includes its own license file in the corresponding folder.